ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

       - `ECEF <https://en.wikipedia.org/wiki/Earth-centered,_Earth-fixed_coordinate_system>`_ frame

     * - map
-      - Coordinate frame representing a local tangent plane with it's origin at the first valid fix received by the GQ7.
+      - Coordinate frame representing a global tangent plane with it's origin at the first valid fix received by the GQ7.

     * - odom
       - Not used directly in this tutorial, but if it was used, this frame would be the starting position of the robot as determined by ``robot_localization``